New Zealand farmers hit streets to protest cow-burp tax plan - NewsBreak

 “It’s our life, our family’s lives,” he said.
 “We’re not out there to wreck it, we wouldn’t make any money.
 We love our farms.
 That’s what annoys us.
 We’re painted at these bad guys, but a lot of farmers have spent generations looking after that land.”

-He said the proposed tax did not take proper account of all the trees and brush he and other farmers had planted, which helped trap carbon and offset emissions.
+He said the proposed tax didn’t take proper account of all the trees and brush he and other farmers had planted, which helped trap carbon and offset emissions.
 He said if the proposed tax and herd reductions went ahead, it would be ruinous to many farmers.

 “I’m out,” he said.
 “Waste of time.”